MiceXx/webpay-token-android/README.md

 webpay-token provides:

 - Button switching by result of creating token
-- User interface for inputting user's credit card information
+- User interface filling in user's credit card details
 - Client for creating token

 You can use whichever of them by your application as necessary.